 7.PS.4.d An electrical circuit transfers energy from a source to a device.

 LS Life Science

-Matter is transferred continuously between one organism to another and between organisms and their physical environments.
+7.LS.1 Energy flows and matter is transferred continuously from one organism to another and between organisms and their physical environments.

-Plants use the energy in light to make sugars out of carbon dioxide and water (photosynthesis).
-These materials can be used and immediately stored for later use.
-Organisms that eat plants break down plant structures to produce the materials and energy they need to survive.
-Then they are consumed by other organisms.
+7.LS.1.a Plants use the energy in light to make sugars out of carbon dioxide and water (photosynthesis).
+These materials can be used or stored for later use.
+Organisms that eat plants break down plant structures to release the energy and produce the materials they need to survive.
+The organism may then be consumed by other organisms for materials and energy.